MystenLabs/walrus-docs/docs/walrus-sites/tutorial-install.md

 This section describes the steps necessary to setup the Walrus Sites' `site-builder` tool and prepare your environment for development.

+> ⚠️ IMPORTANT NOTE: The stable branch of Walrus Sites is `testnet`.

 ## Prerequisites

 Before you start, make sure you